netdata/learn/docs/agent/collectors/go.d.plugin/modules/pulsar.md

 ## Topic filtering

 By default module collects data for all topics but it supports topic filtering.
-Filtering doesnt exclude a topic stats from the [summary](#summary)/[namespace](#namespace) stats, it only removes the topic from the [topic](#topic) charts.
+Filtering doesn't exclude a topic stats from the [summary](#summary)/[namespace](#namespace) stats, it only removes the topic from the [topic](#topic) charts.

 To check matcher syntax